This website uses cookies to ensure you get the best experience on our website. Learn more

 The en-suite bathrooms, which are open to the stars, are cleverly designed around large boulders.
 You may find your shower placed between two rocks, and the toilet around the back of a boulder.
 Although the bathrooms are lit at night, it is easier to use the shower during the day.

-The luxury suite, popular with honeymooners, is a short distance from the rest of the camp for extra privacy.
-It has its own separate lounge area with a TV, and a large private deck with comfortable furniture and a sun umbrella.
+Each suite has its own separate lounge area with a TV, and a large private deck with a plunge pool, comfortable furniture and a sun umbrella.
 The open-air bathroom also has a separate bath with a view.

 Steps lead up to Camp Kipwe's main area, raised up on a deck, where you'll find comfortable sofas and armchairs in a lounge area decorated with splashes of vibrant pinks.
 Breakfast, lunch, afternoon tea and dinner are usually served in the large, open-fronted dining room with a separate balcony, although for the winter months, there's also a small indoor dining area, from which guests can see into the kitchen and watch their meals being prepared.
 A small curio shop and reception complete the picture.